 The steel deck is stiffened by 4 flat bars spaced 740 mm in the longitudinal direction.
 The steel deck is elastically mounted in the test opening.
-The gap between the opening and steel deck is sealed by mineral wool and tape.
+The gap between the opening and steel deck is sealed with mineral wool and tape.
+The remaining visible part of the supporting steel beams towards receiving room are covered by a heavy rubber matt to avoid flanking noise radiation.